 What draws me most to creative writing is the potential it allows for connecting people to each other, to the world, and to the experience of being alive.
 I come to my mentor sessions with 13 years of teaching experience, eight years as a professional writer, and a creative arsenal of tools to help you generate new creative material, hone your craft, and prepare your writing for publication.
 I would love to walk with you on your writing journey!

-Creative Writing Warm-Up: This option is for getting the creative juices flowing, generating new work, and setting up structures for success in your writing.
+Creative Writing Warm-Up: Get the creative juices flowing, generate new work, and set up structures for success in your writing.
 I will guide you through a series of custom-tailored prompts aimed at unlocking the stories you want to tell, work with you to establish and stick to a writing routine, help you curate a reading list relevant to your writing, and provide a phone consultation with feedback on your writing samples.
-This is a great option for developing a new body of work quickly.
+This is a great option for writers looking to develop a new body of work quickly.

 Custom Mentorship: This is a flexible option for those looking to improve their creative nonfiction writing over the course of a few months or longer, or for writers looking for developmental edits on a longer body of work.
 This service is customized to the individual, and depends on the writer’s goals and needs.